AzrizHaziq/tradingview-syariah-indicator/README.md

 # Tradingview Shariah Indicator
+I regret to inform you that I was unable to dedicate more time to updating the extension.
+Consequently, there may be some bugs present.
+However, I will endeavor to update the data side in my free time, provided that the scraping process functions properly.
+You can access the updated data at https://tsi.azrizhaziq.com/list.

 ## What it does
 Add a small green indicator in tradingview.com.
 At the moment, only cover Malaysia, NYSE, Nasdaq, Shenzhen, Shanghai, Indonesia.